Bringing Companies Together Through Post-Transaction Integration

 Or so you thought.
 Now begins the process of integrating the two companies, bringing together people, processes and procedures, culture, technologies and management responsibilities as seamlessly as possible.

 Here are the next steps to managing the post-transaction integration process.
+If you are starting off with procedural issues read our advice on how to assess and resolve business process issues.

 Quickly resolve management issues